01Make a List of Critical Jobs

 - A plan that allows employees to work remotely from home or from a local rented space until the office is restored

 05Insurance and Budget

 06Share It and Store It Offsite

-How to Write a Disaster Recovery Plan for Your Business
+How to Create a Disaster Recovery Plan for Your Business

 There are many different types of catastrophic events.
 Here, we focus on creating a disaster recovery plan that you can use if you lose your office but not the production capabilities of your business.
 For example, an approach similar to the one below would be appropriate if a fire or another event destroyed the business offices for a manufacturing business but not the factory.